rlucas7/rlucas7.github.io/_posts/2025-10-30-tree-sitter-module-graph-blog.md

 replacing the `example.py` with the python file you want to parse.
 The `handler.py` is a simple cli tool I wrote to make this bit of parsing simpler.

-Executing the line above will puth the stuff into a pipe splittable format that can be sent into use by a downstream application via a pipe delimited file.
+Executing the line above will put the stuff into a pipe splittable format that can be sent into use by a downstream application via a pipe delimited file.

 For building a change impact tool you'd want some fully fledged programming language like python